-With a luxurious home base amid the red rocks here at Sky Rock Inn of Sedona, you’ve got a whole world of Southwestern grandeur to explore right at your fingertips.
+With a luxurious home base amid the red rocks here at Sky Rock Sedona, you’ve got a whole world of Southwestern grandeur to explore right at your fingertips.
 When you’re not relaxing in our hot tub, taking a wellness workshop, indulging in some yoga or meditation on one of our terraces, or savoring great eats and drinks in our Sky Rock Lounge, you’ve got some truly incredible scenery to soak up in our great big northern Arizona backyard.

 Here are a few of the best day-trip ideas to get you inspired!

 Sedona’s red-rock surrounds rank among the most iconic Southwestern landscapes, but the most iconic of all—and one of the planet’s most awe-inspiring landforms—lies not far north: the Grand Canyon of the Colorado River.
 We’re of the opinion that this tremendous chasm, more than a mile deep and 18 miles wide in places, is one of those transcendent places that everybody should make an effort to see, and from Sedona you’ve got multiple tour options for both land-based and airborne sightseeing.